My Absolute Favorite Things I did in Kauai

 Here are some we’d recommend:

-If you’re looking for a less-cushy, more adventurous way to see the Na Pali Coast, swap a catamaran for a motorized raft!
+• motorized raft = less-cushy, more adventurous way to see the Na Pali Coast

-Good to know: If you are prone to motion sickness, we’d recommend you take medication before any of these tours, as the waters can be choppy.
-We’ve heard from several people who have gotten sick on this boat ride so do your best to prevent it.
+Good to know: If you are prone to motion sickness, you may want to take medication before any of these tours, as the waters can be choppy.
+We’ve heard from several people who have gotten sick on these boat rides, so do your best to prevent it.
 In addition to medication, you may also want to try motion sickness bands, like this basic version or this high-tech one.

 Cascading 140-feet into a dramatic pool where rainbows frequent, Wailua Falls is a staple postcard image of Kauai.